m-barthelemy/AcmeSwift/README.md

 It fully uses the Swift concurrency features introduced with Swift 5.5 (`async`/`await`).

+Although it _might_ work with other certificate providers implementing ACMEv2, this has not been tested at all.

 ## Note
 This library doesn't handle any ACME challenge at all by itself.